tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 **Required action**

 As an operator you will know how to run an update migration for existing PVCs to change e.g. its storageClassName or size[^1].
-As this still might not come handy during an upgrade and to allow independend scheduling of the task, there is an alternative at least until openDesk 2.0:
+As this still might not come handy during an upgrade and to allow independent scheduling of the task, there is an alternative at least until openDesk 2.0:
 Setting the environment variable `OPENDESK_1_12_0_SKIP_PVC_MIGRATION` to any non empty value will trigger Helm post renderer scripts that remove the newly added attributes again.